LLMs Prompted for Graphs: Hallucinations and Generative Capabilities: Related Work

 \textit{Knowledge graphs} are leveraged in a LLM-based hallucination evaluation framework \cite{sansford2024grapheval}, by prompting for text and checking the correctness of the output having a binary labeled dataset at hand.
 Knowledge graphs are constructed from unstructured textual data by identifying the set of entities within the text and the relationships between them, resulting in a structured representation.
-Work in \cite{hao2024quantifying} models social networks as graphs in order to simulate information spreading in order to track LLM hallucinations flowing within these networks.
+Work in \cite{hao2024quantifying} models social networks as graphs on which they simulate information spreading in order to track LLM hallucinations flowing within these networks.
 Nonkes et al. \cite{nonkes2024leveraging} create a graph structure that connects generations that lie closely in the embedding space of hallucinated and non-hallucinated LLM text generations.
 Graph Attention Networks then learn this structure and generalize it to unseen generations for categorization.
-Work in the complex networks community \cite{jeyaram2023reconstructing} is interested in extracting organizational networks (bipartite user-activity networks here) from raw text obtained from LLMs, in the context of standardized individual-level contributions across a large numbers of teams participating to a competition for instance.
+Work in the complex networks community \cite{jeyaram2023reconstructing} is interested in extracting organizational networks (bipartite user-activity networks here) from raw text obtained from LLMs, e.g. in the context of standardized individual-level contributions across a large numbers of teams participating to a competition.

-To be best of our knowledge, our work is the first to propose a head-to-head comparison of a ground truth graph to a prompted output graph given by a LLM under scrutiny, allowing for new assessments.
+\citet{hopkins2023can} investigated random number generation capabilities of LLM.
+They identified several factors that impact the generation quality, and show that in some conditions, some LLMs may generate rather uniform distributions on small intervals. \citet{vankoevering2024randomrandomevaluatingrandomness} show that LLMs are keen to replicate and even exacerbate human biases in random generations.

+In complex network analysis, and to evaluate the quality of \er graphs, \citet{ouadah2019degreebasedgoodnessoffittestsheterogeneous} propose an approach based on degree variance goodness-of-fit, but their model of \emph{heterogeneous} \er law does not apply to our setting.